“They can’t take my house, whatever happens. Right?”

 And that “knowledge” lead to his conviction that , in bankruptcy, he could keep the house and ditch the credit card debt without payment.

 In his mind, bits of legal truth got stitched together into a bankruptcy myth.
-Let’s unravel the truth.
+Let’s piece together the truth.